hienpt13718/crypto-currency-exchange/README.md

 # Noted: Assume that This guide is used for Windows system.
 # 1. Requirements
   * Download Kafka (binary version) at: https://kafka.apache.org/downloads, and extract to a folder (I assume the folder is C:/myapp/Kafka and I used version 2.12-2.7.0, so root Kafka full path is C:/myapp/Kafka/kafka_2.12-2.7.0)
-  * Download and install JDK with a version >= 11 (Please add java environment variable as well https://docs.oracle.com/javase/tutorial/essential/environment/paths.html)
+  * Download and install JDK with a version >= 11 (Please add java environment variable as well (JAVA_HOME) https://docs.oracle.com/javase/tutorial/essential/environment/paths.html)

 # 2. Run application:
   # 2.1.
 Run Kafka: